inlets/inletsctl/README.md

 The [provision](https://github.com/inlets/inletsctl/tree/master/pkg/provision) package contains defaults for OS images to use and for cloud host plans and sizing.
 You'll find all available options on `inletsctl create --help`

 The cost for cloud hosts varies depending on a number of factors such as the region, bandwidth used, and so forth.
-A rough estimation is that it could cost around 5 USD / month to host a VM on for DigitalOcean, Civo, or Scaleway.
+A rough estimation is that it could cost around 5 USD / month to host a VM on for DigitalOcean, or Scaleway.
 The VM is required to provide your public IP.
 Some hosting providers supply credits and a free-tier such as GCE and AWS.

 See the pricing grid on the [inlets-operator](https://github.com/inlets/inlets-operator#provider-pricing) for a detailed breakdown.